Rangers hand Flyers seventh straight loss - NewsBreak

 New York didn’t take long to tie the game at 2 just 37 seconds later when Chytil scored.

-Kreider redirected a shot from Fox at 13:30 for a 3-2 Rangers advantage.
+Kreider then redirected a shot from Fox at 13:30 for a 3-2 Rangers advantage.

 Travis Sanheim’s long shot was deflected by Farabee and off the post at 15:54 and into Shesterkin’s grip.